jep-project/jep/protocol.md

     }

+## Links

+The frontend may ask for available hyper links at a certain cursor position in a given file:

+    message LinkRequest {
+      file: String             // absolute file name
+      pos: Integer             // link position, character index after cursor
+      limit: [0,1] Integer     // maximum number of options to be returned, default: no limit
+      token: String            // request token returned in response message }

+The request carries an arbitrary string value token which must be repeated in the response message.
+This way the frontend can associate responses to previous requests.

+The backend may limit the number of links returned by means of the limit property.
+If the limit is exceeded, this will be indicated in the response message by the limitExceeded property.

+The backend replies by providing the link targets as well as the exact start and end position of the link for proper highlighting.
+The frontend should highlight the full link text (e.g. by underlining it) and prompt the user with the list of link targets.
+Once the user has chosen a link, the frontend should jump to the link target position.
+If only one link target is returned by the backend, the frontend may directly jump to that location without prompting the user first.

+If no link is present at the requested location, the backend should respond with an empty list.
+This avoids waiting for a timeout on the frontend side.

+    message LinkResponse {
+      token: String            // token from request message
+      start: Integer           // link start position
+      end: Integer             // link end position
+      links: [0,*] LinkTarget
+      limitExceeded: [0,1] Boolean // set if a limit was given and the limit is exceeded, default: false }

+    type LinkTarget {
+      display: String          // the link name to be displayed
+      file: String             // absolute target file name
+      pos: Integer             // target position, character index after cursor
+      desc: [0,1] String       // description of the link }

 ## Semantics

 Semantic information about things like text snippets or completion options is necessary in order to present things properly to the user.
 For example a string should be highlighted in a different way than a number.
 An completion option completing a type (like a class in OO) might be highlighted different than a method or maybe a constant.